On the Sample Complexity of Actor-Critic Method for Reinforcement Learning with Function Approximation: Reinforcement Learning

 \section{Reinforcement Learning}

-In reinforcement learning (RL), an agent moves through a state space $\mathcal{S}$ and takes actions that belong to some action set $\mathcal{A}$, where the state/action spaces are assumed to be continuous compact subsets of Euclidean space: $\mathcal{S}\subset \mathbb{R}^q$ and $\mathcal{A}\subset \mathbb{R}^p$.
-Every time an action is taken, the agent transitions to its next state that depends on its current state and action.
+We consider the Reinforcement Learning (RL) problem where an agent moves through a state space $\mathcal{S}$ and takes actions that belong to some action set $\mathcal{A}$, and the state/action spaces are assumed to be continuous compact subsets of Euclidean space: $\mathcal{S}\subset \mathbb{R}^q$ and $\mathcal{A}\subset \mathbb{R}^p$.
+Every time an action is taken, the agent transitions to its next state that depends only on its current state and action.
 Moreover, a reward is revealed by the environment.
 In this situation, the agent would like to accumulate as much reward as possible in the long term, which is referred to as value.
-Mathematically this problem definition may be encapsulated as a Markov decision process (MDP), which is a tuple $(\mathcal{S},\mathcal{A},\mathbb{P},R,\gamma)$ with Markov transition density $\mathbb{P}(s'\mid s,a):\mathcal{S}\times\mathcal{A}\to \mathbb{P}(\mathcal{S})$ that determines the probability of moving to state $\mathbf{s}'$.
+Mathematically this problem definition may be encapsulated as a Markov decision process (MDP), which is a tuple $(\mathcal{S},\mathcal{A},\mathbb{P},R,\gamma)$ with Markov transition density $\mathbb{P}(s'\mid s,a):\mathcal{S}\times\mathcal{A}\to \mathbb{P}(\mathcal{S})$ that determines the probability of moving to state $s'$.
 Here, $\gamma\in(0,1)$ is the discount factor that parameterizes the value of a given sequence of actions, which we will define shortly.